AwalaApp/specs/rs016-powebsocket.md

 ### Parcel Delivery Deauthorization

-To revoke all or some PDAs, the endpoint MUST send a _parcel delivery deauthorization_ message with the [data required per Relaynet PKI](rs002-pki.md#parcel-delivery-deauthorization-pdd).
+To revoke all or some PDAs, the endpoint MUST send a _parcel delivery deauthorization_ message with the fields specified in [Relaynet Core](rs000-core.md#pdd).

 ## Message Serialization